Best weightlifting shoes - November 2018

 Since many fitness enthusiasts still wear regular workout shoes (and even running shoes) for lifting weights, they are missing out on a lot of benefits by not transitioning to specialized weightlifting footwear.
 Regular athletic shoes have more flexible uppers and springy soles that won’t contribute to a stable lifting base, increasing the risk of discomfort or injury.

-Weightlifting shoes vs other training shoes
+Difference between weightlifting shoes and other training shoes

 Weightlifting shoes have a different construction compared with other training footwear because they support a different set of moves and exercises.
 Whereas workout and CrossFit shoes are focused on versatility and support, weightlifting shoes hone in on steadiness, ankle mobility, and support.